A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

 Combining Eq.~\eqref{eq: ProductF}, Eq.~\eqref{eq: RecombinedTensor1} and Eq.~\eqref{eq: ThetaOfPhi}, we perform the following simplification:

-Finally, the last Kronecker product is evaluated and the $Rx$ operators included in the $k$ vector are allowed to act on the ancilla qubit:
+Finally, the last Kronecker product is evaluated and the $R_x$ operators included in the $k$ vector are allowed to act on the ancilla qubit:

-Because the ancilla qubit was incorporated in the least significant bit (LSB) position, its state alternates between $\ket{0}_a$ and $\ket{1}_a$.
-Noting that the $\sin(\theta_k)$ terms only appear when the ancilla qubit is in the state $\ket{0}_a$, Eq.~\eqref{eq: FishyOperatorNotation} reveals that we have successfully obtained a state in the form of Eq.~\eqref{eq: WavenumberRotationGoal}.
+Noting that the $\sin(\theta_k)$ terms only appear when the ancilla qubit is in the state $\ket{1}_a$, Eq.~\eqref{eq: FishyOperatorNotation} reveals that we have successfully obtained a state in the form of Eq.~\eqref{eq: WavenumberRotationGoal}.
 Note, the ancilla qubit was included in the LSB position while presenting the underlying theory of the QFTD circuit; however, the ancilla is encoded in the most significant bit (MSB) position in all circuit examples so that states receiving the proper modified wavenumber are easily identified when viewing the full set of circuit observations.

 Once the $\ket{\Phi_1}$ is obtained, the algorithm is completed by applying an inverse QFT to the $k$-register.
-Given that only the $\ket{1}_a$ states have received the correct phase, the inverse QFT must be controlled by the $\ket{1}_a$ state:
+Given that only the $\ket{1}_a$ states have received the correct phase, the inverse QFT must be controlled by the $\ket{1}_a$ state.
+Again denoting unused states with $*$, the ancilla-controlled inverse QFT casts the system into the following state:

-Following the controlled inverse-QFT, $\ket{\Psi}_3$ is proportional to the numerical derivative of the input function.
-After measuring all qubits, observations with $\ket{0}_a$ are discarded and the correct amplitudes are recovered though post-processing.
-The input function's norm and the constant multiplier $1 / \Delta x$ must be factored in to recover the amplitude.
+Following the controlled inverse-QFT, $\ket{\Psi_1}$ is proportional to the numerical derivative of the input function when the ancilla qubit is in state $\ket{1}_a$.
+After measuring all qubits, observations with $\ket{0}_a$ are discarded and the correct amplitudes are recovered through post-processing.
+The input function's norm and the constant multiplier $1 / \Delta x$ must be factored classically to recover the amplitude.
 Finally, given that each state's probability amplitude is proportional to the squared state coefficient, the measured values are proportional to the square of the numerical derivative.
 Therefore, the correct amplitude is recovered by:

-where $\psi_j^2$ is the measurement output associated with the $j^{th}$ state.
+where $\psi_j^2$ represents the squared amplitude of the $j^{th}$ state.
 Using Eq.~\eqref{eq: Qftd_AmplitudeRecovery}, the minimum resolution of the QFTD algorithm may be obtained.
 For a circuit simulated using $M$ shots, the measurement least count is $\psi^2 = 1/M$.
 Substituting into Eq.~\eqref{eq: Qftd_AmplitudeRecovery}, the QFTD resolution is obtained: